pmean/classes/biostats-2/06/src/simon-5502-06-directions.md

 ## File details

-Please do not look at this file before submitting your own work on this programming assignment.
-Although no interpretations are provided here, you must include them in your own submission.

 This assignment was written by Steve Simon on 2025-02-27 and is placed in the public domain.

 ## Question 1